spdx/spdx-spec/chapters/rationale.md

 **1.5.1** Information that cannot be derived from an inspection (whether manual or using automated tools) of the package to be analyzed.

-**1.5.2** How the data stored in an SPDX file is used by the recipient.
+**1.5.2** How the data stored in an SPDX Document is used by the recipient.

 **1.5.3** Any identification of any patent(s) which may or may not relate to the package.